Michigan Modern is a collaborative effort to share the state’s unique role in the Modernism movement.

 Modernism: Roots in Michigan

-Michigan architects Eero Saarinen and Minoru Yamasaki designed buildings that defined an era.
+Michigan architects Eero Saarinen and Minoru Yamasaki designed buildings that defined the mid-century era.
+But Michigan architect Albert Kahn actually pioneered one of Modernism’s primary building systems half a century earlier – reinforced concrete.
 Michigan’s industry, prosperity, and educational institutions combined to create a synergy that produced some of the world’s best design talent.

 This is the story of Michigan’s outstanding contributions to Modern design.